quasar098/text-format-wizard/README.md

 - fix calculate being not defined in custom JS function (by nonobvious method)
 - example video of solving cyberskyline log analysis
 - settings page
+- module lazy loading
+- ctrl-f to find in text

 ## module ideas:
 - execute if condition